superpowers04/superpowers04/README.md

 # Info about me
 * Name: Steph/Stephanie  (I use this as an online name, I don't actually go by this name IRL)
 * Gender: woman (Transfem/Transgener MTF)
-* Age: Subtract May, 2005 from current date :3
+* Age: Subtract May, 2005 from current date
-* Sexuality: Lesbian :3
+* Romantic/Sexual interests: Demiromantic I think + Lesbian
-* Goal in life ig?: To have fun and attempt to make people's days better, I'm not the best at it and it's kinda cliche but I hope I'm atleast getting somewhere :3
+* Goal in life ig?: To have fun and attempt to make people's days better, I'm not the best at it and it's kinda cliche but I hope I'm atleast getting somewhere
-* Relationship Status: Single and not really interested in one at the moment, Sorry
+* Relationship Status: Single and not really interested in one at the moment
 * Interests: Programming, Drawing, Minecraft, NSFW content(hence the disclaimer above, please read it), ~~your mother~~

 > [!NOTE]